instancio/instancio/website/docs/user-guide.md

 #### Global Seed With the `InstancioExtension`

-When using the extension, each test method gets its own instance of `Random` initialised with the seed from the properties file.
+When using the extension, each test method gets its own instance of `Random` initialised with the global seed.
 As a result, generated data is not affected by the order in which test methods are run.

 For example, the following snippet will always produce the same output: